“Best Egg donor IVF Florida services provided by clinic with its own egg donor bank.”

 Egg donors are healthy, altruistic volunteers who understand the difference that they can make in a family’s life.
 The donors are mothers, students, nurses, medical assistants, realtors, law students, nursing students, waitresses, models, graduate students, real estate appraisers, teachers, etc. In summary, they are regular people who have normal lives.
 These monogamous, low-risk individuals have registered as donors because they have the desire to help others have a family.
 Egg donors are also financially compensated for their efforts.

 Our center is unique because we have a secure web based donor bank containing 50 to 70 active donors at all times.
 These donors have been screened by Dr. Pabon and are for our patients.
 There is a fee of $250 for access to the data bank.
 When a patient selects a donor from the bank, the $250 fee is applied toward the $1,500 matching fee.
 These fees are used to maintain the data base.
 The matching fee of $1,500 is about ten times less than what some egg donor agencies charge.
 We have set up our own donor data bank in an effort to make treatments more affordable.
 In most cases, there is no need for an outside agency.
 Some patients may not find a suitable donor in our data bank.
-In that case, an outside agency may be used.
+In that case, an outside agency or frozen banked eggs may be used.

 How are anonymous egg donors screened?